block-hczhai/block2-preview/docs/source/user/keywords.rst

     If this numebr is -1, or larger than or equal to ``davidson_max_iter``, this keyword has no effect and ``davidson_max_iter`` is used instead.

+davidson\_def\_max\_size
+    Optional.
+Max size of the Krylov subspace in Davidson.
+Default is 50.
+    The Davidson working memory is two times this number times ``Wmem`` printed during sweeps.
+    One may reduce this number to save memory when the MPS bond dimension is very large.

 n\_sub\_sweeps
     Optional.
 Number of sweeps for each time step.
 Defualt is 2.
     This keyword only has effect when used with ``delta_t`` and when ``te_type`` is ``rk4``.